viveksahukar/PHEICCausalProject/README.md

 infected country?

 Therefore, we would use a difference-in-differences model.
-We will select the companies 3 days before and after the issuance on PHEIC for Covid-19.
-The date for issuance of PHEIC is January 30 and that time COVID-19 was in China.
-H
+We will select the companies 3 days before and after the issuance on PHEIC for Covid-19 - the date for issuance of PHEIC is January 30.